Header Ads

 • If you use a computer, adjust the settings to make the screen as easy to view as possible.
 For example, increase the size of the text and change the brightness or color palettes.

 Even with the right glasses, you may still find it hard to see things clearly.
-Day-to-day tasks can be made easier by good lighting and use of low-vision aids or other equipment.
+Day-to-day tasks can be made easier by good lighting and using low-vision aids or other equipment.
 If sight problems affect your ability to carry out everyday tasks safely, ask your local social services department what equipment and services they can offer.

-If you care for someone who is unable to recognize or communicate sight problems, for example, someone with dementia, remember to arrange for regular eye tests – you can ask the optician about using special non-verbal tests.
+If you care for someone who is unable to recognize or communicate sight problems, for example someone with dementia, remember to arrange for regular eye tests - you can ask the optician about using special non-verbal tests.
 Encourage the person to wear glasses if they need them.